-CQ Press Voting and Elections Collection and CQ Almanac were not renewed after July 1, 2018.
+CQ Press Voting and Elections Collection was not renewed after July 1, 2018.
 For more information, please contact your subject librarian.A reference source on American politics and government that includes Congress Collection, Political Handbook of the World, CQ Researcher, Supreme Court Collection, Voting and Elections Collection, and CQ Weekly.

 A reference source on American politics and government that includes the following modules: CQ Congress Collection, CQ Political Handbook of the World, CQ Researcher Plus Archive, CQ Supreme Court, CQ Voting and Elections, CQ Washington Information Directory, CQ Weekly.
 Access individual modules or search across all CQ collections.